Skip to main content

 Entergy Louisiana EV Status

-Beyond Entergy Louisiana, other utilities serve parts of the state:
+Beyond Entergy Louisiana, three other major utilities serve specific regions of the state, plus the network of rural electric cooperatives:

 Entergy New Orleans